alexanderdesouza/NewsQuery/README.md

 The site will be hosted locally at http://127.0.0.1:5000/.

 _Please note that functionality has only been verified using Chrome (latest as of 13 Sep 2018)._

+## Exploration
+The `exploration` folder contains two iPyNb that explore different models for semantically tagging documents, identifying and comparing similar documents, and the possibility of updating the models iteratively (incomplete).

+* `data_and_model_exploration.ipynb` attempts to solve this problem with a traditional, albeit simple here, TF-IDF approach.
+* `doc2vec_experiment.ipynb` makes use of a Doc2Vec model for document identification.
+Tagging and model updates were not implemented in this notebook.